cloudposse-terraform-components/aws-security-hub/README.md

 resources.
 It aggregates, organizes, and prioritizes security findings from various AWS services, third-party tools, and integrated partner solutions.

-Here are the key features and capabilities of Amazon Security Hub:
+## Key Features

-- Centralized security management: Security Hub provides a centralized dashboard where users can view and manage security findings from multiple AWS accounts and regions.
-This allows for a unified view of the security posture across the entire AWS environment.
+- **Centralized Security Management**: Provides a centralized dashboard where users can view and manage security findings from multiple AWS accounts and regions, allowing for a unified view of the security posture across the entire AWS environment.

-- Automated security checks: Security Hub automatically performs continuous security checks on AWS resources, configurations, and security best practices.
-It leverages industry standards and compliance frameworks, such as AWS CIS Foundations Benchmark, to identify potential security issues.
+- **Automated Security Checks**: Automatically performs continuous security checks on AWS resources, configurations, and security best practices using industry standards and compliance frameworks such as AWS CIS Foundations Benchmark.

-- Integrated partner solutions: Security Hub integrates with a wide range of AWS native services, as well as third-party security products and solutions.
-This integration enables the ingestion and analysis of security findings from diverse sources, offering a comprehensive security view.
+- **Product Subscriptions**: Integrates with AWS security services (GuardDuty, Inspector, Macie, Config, Access Analyzer, Firewall Manager) to automatically receive and aggregate findings in a single dashboard.

-- Security standards and compliance: Security Hub provides compliance checks against industry standards and regulatory frameworks, such as PCI DSS, HIPAA, and GDPR.
-It identifies non-compliant resources and provides guidance on remediation actions to ensure adherence to security best practices.
+- **Security Standards and Compliance**: Provides compliance checks against industry standards and regulatory frameworks such as PCI DSS, HIPAA, NIST 800-53, and GDPR, with guidance on remediation actions.

-- Prioritized security findings: Security Hub analyzes and prioritizes security findings based on severity, enabling users to focus on the most critical issues.
-It assigns severity levels and generates a consolidated view of security alerts, allowing for efficient threat response and remediation.
+- **Prioritized Security Findings**: Analyzes and prioritizes security findings based on severity, enabling users to focus on the most critical issues with efficient threat response and remediation.

-- Custom insights and event aggregation: Security Hub supports custom insights, allowing users to create their own rules and filters to focus on specific security criteria or requirements.
-It also provides event aggregation and correlation capabilities to identify related security findings and potential attack patterns.
+- **Custom Insights and Event Aggregation**: Supports custom insights and rules to focus on specific security criteria, with event aggregation and correlation capabilities to identify related findings and attack patterns.

-- Integration with other AWS services: Security Hub seamlessly integrates with other AWS services, such as AWS CloudTrail, Amazon GuardDuty, AWS Config, and AWS IAM Access Analyzer.
-This integration allows for enhanced visibility, automated remediation, and streamlined security operations.

-- Alert notifications and automation: Security Hub supports alert notifications through Amazon SNS, enabling users to receive real-time notifications of security findings.
-It also facilitates automation and response through integration with AWS Lambda, allowing for automated remediation actions.
+- **Alert Notifications and Automation**: Supports alert notifications through Amazon SNS and facilitates automation through integration with AWS Lambda for automated remediation actions.

-By utilizing Amazon Security Hub, organizations can improve their security posture, gain insights into security risks, and effectively manage security compliance across their AWS accounts and resources.
+- **GovCloud Support**: All product subscription ARNs use partition-aware format, automatically supporting both Commercial AWS and GovCloud partitions.

+## Component Features

+- **Delegated Administrator Model**: Uses AWS Organizations delegated administrator pattern for centralized management
+- **Multi-Region Deployment**: Supports deployment across all AWS regions with finding aggregation
+- **Product Subscriptions**: Automatically creates subscriptions for AWS security service integrations
+- **SNS Notifications**: Optional SNS topic creation for security finding alerts
+- **Compliance Standards**: Configurable security standards (CIS, PCI DSS, AWS Foundational Security Best Practices)

 > [!TIP]